Number lines. They show up a lot in your kid’s homework, don’t they?

-The girls had so much fun with their number line secret codes.
+The girls had so much fun solving their number line secret code message.
 They even asked for a second set for the next afternoon.
 Luckily, I was able to reuse their number lines and make a new secret code based off of it.

 This fun after school number line secret code activity helped with addition and subtraction, the number line, and even writing practice.
 It takes a little extra work to set up, but it’s definitely worth the trouble.

 You may also like one of these math games: